 Making noodles – a long format egg pasta - is an art form.
 Their name reminds us of the artisanal way in which they are made, that is by cutting the rolled dough with a knife.
 They belong to the same family as lasagna, pappardelle, tagliolini and fettuccine.
-In fact noodles differ from fettuccine for a few millimeters only in width.
+In fact tagliatelle differ from fettuccine for a few millimeters only in width.
 According to the Bolognese tradition, tagliatelle must be 8mm/0.3in wide once cooked and 7mm/0.27in wide before cooking.
 No mistakes are permitted.
-Green noodles are obtained by adding spinach to the dough.
-Noodles "alla crudaiola" - that is to say with a raw sauce - are a particularly tasty first course, whether they are served hot or cold.
+Green tagliatelle are obtained by adding spinach to the dough.
+Tagliatelle "alla crudaiola" - that is to say with a raw sauce - are a particularly tasty first course, whether they are served hot or cold.
 Raw ingredients and extra virgin olive oil are used to enhance their flavour.

 300g/10.5 oz pastry flour

 1 clove garlic

 6 basil leaves

 salt, pepper q.s.